mileweb/docs-content-cdn/docs/edge-logic/supported-variables.md

 ## Built-in Variables

 Here are all the built-in variables supported by the CDN360 servers.
 You can use them in Edge Logic or the real-time log.
 Please notice that not all variables are supported in both places.
-If you use the CDN360 portal to edit the property, the autocompletion feature will bring up all the supported variables if you type a `$` at the right place.
+If you use the CDN360 portal to edit the property, the autocompletion feature will bring up all the supported variables if you type a `$` at the right position.

 | **Variable Name** | **Description** | **Supported in Edge Logic** | **Supported in Real-Time Log** |
 | ---- | ---- | ---- | ---- |